-While the knee joint appears to be a simple machine from the outside, it is made up of intricate muscles, tendons, bone, ligaments, cartilage, and fluid.
-All of these components are susceptible to injury, whether through routine wear and tear or a single impact.
-Knee injuries are one of the most common injuries for athletes and active people.
-Unlike hip damage, which tends to become more common as we get older, knee injuries don't discriminate based on age.
+The knee is made up of an intricate network of muscles, tendons, bone, ligaments, cartilage, and fluid.
+All of these components are susceptible to injury, through routine wear and tear or a single impact.
+Injuries to the knee are common among athletes and active people.
+Unlike hip damage, which tends to become more common as we get older, knee injuries do not discriminate based on age.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.